Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Broncos stats and trends

-- Denver has seven wins against the spread in 15 games this year.
+- In Denver's 15 games this year, it has seven wins against the spread.

-- This season, the Broncos have one against the spread win in two games as an underdog of 6.5 points or more.
+- This year, the Broncos have one against the spread win in two games as an underdog of 6.5 points or more.

-- Denver's games this year have hit the over on three of 15 set point totals (20%).
+- Denver's games this year have gone over the total in three out of 15 opportunities (20%).

-- Denver is 3-0 against the spread and 3-0 overall when the team scores more than 27.4 points.
+- Denver is 3-0 against the spread and 3-0 overall in games when it puts up more than 27.4 points.

-- The Broncos have turned the ball over 16 times, four fewer times than the Chargers have forced turnovers (20).
+- This year the Broncos have 16 turnovers, four fewer than the Chargers have takeaways (20).

 Home and road insights